Guide To The Best Bass Fishing Lakes In South Carolina

 You can find excellent bass fishing all across South Carolina.
-Ponds, rivers, small lakes and stream are likely to have bass in them The major lakes in SC with healthy populations of bass include Fishing Creek Lake, Clarks Hill Lake, Lake Blalock, Lake Bowen, Lake Greenwood, Lake Hartwell, Lake Jocassee, Lake Keowee, Lake Marion, Lake Monticello, Lake Moultrie, Lake Murray, Lake Tugalo, Lake Wylie, Parr Reservoir, Lake Russell and Wateree Lake.
+Ponds, rivers, small lakes and stream are likely to have bass in them.
+Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
+The major lakes in SC with healthy populations of bass include Fishing Creek Lake, Clarks Hill Lake, Lake Blalock, Lake Bowen, Lake Greenwood, Lake Hartwell, Lake Jocassee, Lake Keowee, Lake Marion, Lake Monticello, Lake Moultrie, Lake Murray, Lake Tugalo, Lake Wylie, Parr Reservoir, Lake Russell and Wateree Lake.

 World record: 22 lbs 4 oz